 - 1 tablespoon olive oil

 - 1 1/2 teaspoon anise seeds

 - 1 2/3 cup - 2 cups all-purpose flour

 - 2 tablespoon mint leaves (chopped)

 - 6 whole mint leaves (for decoration)

-- First, make the crust.
 Put sugar and shortening into a medium size mixing bowl and beat with an electric mixer.
 Beat egg in a separate bowl, then add to the sugar-shortening mixture and beat well.
-Add oil, lemon zest, salt and liqueur and mix well.
+Add oil, lemon zest, salt, anise seeds and liqueur and mix well.
 Gradually add 1 cup flour while mixing with a large spoon until entire cup is mixed in.
 If the dough is too moist or runny, continue adding flour a bit at a time until the dough is a soft consistency.

-- Prepare the filling.
 Beat the eggs and sugar together in a medium-size mixing bowl.
 Add cheese and beat until smooth.
-Finely chop the mint leave and stir into filling.
+Finely chop the mint leaves and stir into filling.
 (Do not beat mint leaves with an electric mixer, or filling may turn green.)
-Place the whole mint leaves around the outside for decoration.
+Place whole mint leaves around the outside for decoration.

 Pour filling into crust and bake in center rack of oven for 45-60 minutes.
 Cheese should turn a golden color.
 Remove and sprinkle top with a coating of granulated sugar.